victorjonsson/Arlima/readme.txt

 == Changelog ==

-= 2.8.x =
+= 2.8.6 =

+- The plugin is successfully tested with WordPress 3.8
-- Fixed bug that caused articles only containing an image not to be rendered
+- Fixed bug that sometimes prevented articles from rendering
 - Sticky articles now works in lists with support for sections
 - It's now possible to hide templates for particular lists in the list manager
 - Fancybox used to connect articles to posts is now larger